Skip to main content

 ConditionalRequirement(ThinkTool, force_at_step=1),

-# Search only after getting weather, at least once
+# Search only after getting weather and at least once

 ConditionalRequirement(DuckDuckGoSearchTool, only_after=[OpenMeteoTool], min_invocations=1),